Have a redundancy plan

 Employers should make sure employees understand how long their notice period is and when this notice period starts.

-During the pandemic employees have the same redundancy rights which includes redundancy pay.
+During the pandemic employees have the same redundancy rights which include redundancy pay.

 Redundancy pay must be paid to employees who have worked for 2 full years or more.